 I went with ready-to-wear instead.

-If you want to jump straight into the bargain hunting, head to the street stalls lined along Usman Road and Ragnathan Street.
+If you want to jump straight into the bargain hunting, try street shopping in Chennai.
+Head to the street shops lined along Usman Road and Ragnathan Street.
 We were here in extreme low season, so there were very few people around, but it can get crazy in the markets on the weekends and at different times of year.

-The street stalls will give you the best bang for your buck and you could buy entire outfits for $5-10 depending on your bargaining skills.
+The street shops in Pondy Bazaar will give you the best bang for your buck and you could buy entire outfits for $5-10 depending on your bargaining skills.

 Quick tips for getting the most out of the Pondy Bazaar street stalls: